It's now more important than ever to ensure diversity in and access to the visual arts.

 - bringing national attention to Chicago's artists

-Academic & Full Year Terms
+Spring, Summer, Fall, Academic Year and/or Full Year Terms

 This is an excellent opportunity to gain experience in the arts industry and be involved in a variety of areas on the business side of the arts.
 Primary tasks include work related to accounting and financing, purchasing, facilities, human resources, and technology along with day-to-day required tasks.
 Project focus will be determined by the applicant’s qualification, interests, and skills as well as the current needs of the Art Center.